jsaliani92/Data-Dive-Itunes-Podcast-Analysis/Reports/Crooked Media Report/Data Report/Readme.md

 ## So, how could Crooked grow these audiences more?
-### What Insights Have We Uncovered?

 ### Cross promote all shows across all twitter host accounts.
-While obviously self promotional, making sure all of the hosts promote all of the shows under the Crooked Media empire provides a quick way to reach as many of those audience members as possible
+While obviously self promotional, making sure all of the hosts promote all of the shows under the Crooked Media empire provides a quick way to reach as many of those audience members as possible.

-### Allow other hosts to host Pod Save America
+### Allow other hosts to host Pod Save America (without Jon Favs, the main host)
-Since it is the strongest show with the largest podcast supporting audience, finding ways to get the hosts involved could give some great exposure.
-Inviting Marie Cox and Deray to co-host instead of coming on for one segment.
+Since it is the strongest show of the bunch, finding ways to get the hosts involved more than they are now can give some great exposure to PSTP & WFLT.
+Inviting Marie Cox and Deray to co-host instead of coming on for one segment could be very cool.
 That way listeners have more exposure to them earlier on in the episodes.

 ### Feature certain podcasts across all Crooked podcast partners
 NPR, WNYC and Serial all feature other podcast episodes on their feeds so those audiences can get a taste of other podcasts under their group of podcasts.
 I would suggest featuring a specific podcast each week across all the podcast streams.
 That would give some great exposure to every podcast across the audiences.